nitish-tuteja/inclusive-news/README.md

    user will not be allowed to access the data without logging in

-2. feeding them with the news
+2. feeding them with the news\

-  -newsAPI.org [API for feeding the specific news] -right now the application is feeding the news about disability through an API call to newsAPI.org
+  -newsAPI.org [API for feeding the specific news]

+  -right now the application is feeding the news about disability through an API call to newsAPI.org

+  # Improvementes can be done

+  1. sending email to the user everyday , can be done by nodemailer

+  2.Getting the user preference

+  3.work on UI/UX as it is aplatform mainly for PWDs so this app shouled be accessible to every user